delta-dynasty/DSCVR/README.md

 **This project was created as part of the Capstone Project for the 12-week Intensive Bootcamp with LEARN Academy.**

 1. Project Manager -- Samuel Gordon

-- Takes ownership on internal team communication.
-Oversees the project management board.
-- Guardian of the Trello board.
-Ensures developers are assigned to the card they are working on.

 2. Tech Lead -- Luis Ramos

-- Takes ownership over the code base and version control.
-Guardian of GitHub.
-Merges code when appropriate.
-- Surfaces blockers to the class at the beginning of the day.

 3. Product Manager -- James Caddick

-- Must have strong management skills to provide support to the team and keep team unblocked.
-- Ensures the product meets all requirements and the README contains appropriate information.

 4. Design Lead -- Sean Wallace

-- Takes ownership over the look, color scheme, and branding of the project.
-- Explores styling libraries and ensures responsive design with accessibility features.